swatantra-appsforbharat/Ecommerce-_backend/README.md

 # 🧠 E-Commerce Backend (FastAPI)

-This is the backend API for a mobile phone e-commerce web app built with FastAPI.
+This is the backend API for a e-commerce web app built with FastAPI.
 It supports user registration, login, and full CRUD operations for products.

 ---